fredrikaverpil/creosote/.github/pull_request_template.md

 ## Are there any concerns, side-effects, additional notes?

 ## Checklist, when applicable

 - [ ] Added test(s)
 - [ ] Updated README.md
-- [ ] Considered the type of version bump following the change (major, minor, patch)
+- [ ] Is this a backwards-compatibility breaking change?
 - [ ] Resolves: #issue-number-here